-- 9. (a) The farmers are paid a pre-announced price for their crops.
-This price is called Minimum Support Price (MSP). - (b) The MSP is declared by the Reserve Bank of India every year before the sowing season to provide incentives to farmers for raising the production of these crops. - (c) There are about 5.5 lakh ration shops all over the country. - (d) The introduction of rationing in India dates back to the 1940s against the backdrop of the Bengal famine.
+- 19. (a) The farmers are paid a pre-announced price for their crops.
+This price is called Minimum Support Price (MSP). - (b) The MSP is declared by the Reserve Bank of India every year before the sowing season to provide incentives to farmers for raising the production of these crops.

+- (c) There are about 5.5 lakh ration shops all over the country. - (d) The introduction of rationing in India dates back to the 1940s against the backdrop of the Bengal famine. - Ans. (b) The MSP is declared by the Reserve Bank of India every year before the sowing season to provide incentives to farmers for raising the production of these crops.

-- 10. Indira Gandhi officially recorded the impressive strides of Green Revolution in agriculture by releasing a special stamp entitled 'Wheat Revolution' in July 1978. - Ans: Indira Gandhi officially recorded the impressive strides of Green Revolution in agriculture by releasing a special stamp entitled 'Wheat Revolution' in July 1968.
+- 20. Indira Gandhi officially recorded the impressive strides of Green Revolution in agriculture by releasing a special stamp entitled 'Wheat Revolution' in July 1978. - Ans.
+Indira Gandhi officially recorded the impressive strides of Green Revolution in agriculture by releasing a special stamp entitled 'Wheat Revolution' in July 1968.

-- 11. India has become self-sufficient in food grains because of Green Revolution. - 12.
-Distribution of food grains among poorer strata of society at lower price than market is called as issue price.
+- 21. India has become self-sufficient in food grains because of Green Revolution. - 22.
+Distribution of food grains among poorer strata of society at lower price than market price is called as issue price.

-- 13. In which decade was the rationing system revived in India? - Ans: In the 1960s, the rationing system was revived in the wake of acute food shortage just before the Green Revolution. - 14.
-What was the total food grain production in 2015-16? - Ans: The total food grain production in 2015-16 was 252.22 million tonnes.
+- 23. In which decade was the rationing system revived in India? - Ans.
+In the 1960s, the rationing system was revived in the wake of acute food shortage just before the Green Revolution. - 24.
+What was the total food grain production in 2020-21? - Ans.
+The total food grain production in 2020-21 was 310 million tonnes.

-- 15. What are the essential components of the food security system in India? - Ans: The essential components of the food security system in India are (i) buffer stock, and (ii) public distribution system. - 16.
-Why there is a need for self-sufficiency in food grains in India? - Ans: There is a need for self-sufficiency in food grains in India to ensure food security even when affected with natural calamities such as droughts, floods, cyclones, etc.
+- 25. What are the essential components of the food security system in India? - Ans.
+The essential components of the food security system in India are (i) buffer stock, and (ii) public distribution system. - 26.
+Why there is a need for self-sufficiency in food grains in India? - Ans.
+There is a need for self-sufficiency in food grains in India to ensure food security even when affected with natural calamities such as droughts, floods, cyclones, etc. - 27.
+What was the 1995 World Food Summit declaration? - Ans.
+The 1995 World Food Summit declared, 'Food security at the individual, household, regional,

-Ans: The 1995 World Food Summit declared, 'Food security at the individual, household, regional, national and global levels exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life'.

-- 18. List the food intervention programmes initiated in the wake of the NSSO report. - Ans: The food intervention programmes initiated in the wake of the NSSO report are Public Distribution System for food grains, Integrated Child Development Services (ICDS), launched in 1975 and Food-for-work programme, introduced in 1977-78. - 19.
+- national and global levels exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life'. - 28.
+List the food intervention programmes initiated in the wake of the NSSO report. - Ans.
+The food intervention programmes initiated in the wake of the NSSO report are Public Distribution System for food grains, Integrated Child Development Services (ICDS), launched in 1975 and Food-for-work programme, introduced in 1977-78. - 29.
 'India is aiming at self-sufficiency in food grains since Independence.'
-Justify the statement.

-Ans: The policy makers of India adopted all measures to achieve self-sufficiency in food grains.
+Justify the statement. - Ans.
+The policy makers of India adopted all measures to achieve self-sufficiency in food grains.
 They advocated in favour of adopting new strategy in agriculture, which resulted in 'Green Revolution', especially in the production of wheat and rice.
 Use of fertilizers and better irrigation facilities led to the increase in production.
 The increase in food grains was, however, disproportionate.
 The highest rate of growth was achieved in Uttar Pradesh and Madhya Pradesh, which were 44.01 and 30.21 million tonnes in 2015-16.
-The total food grain production was 252.22 Million tonnes in 2015-16 and it has changed to 275.68 million tonnes in 2016-17.
+The total food grain production was 252.22 million tonnes in 2015-16 and it has changed to 275.68 million tonnes in 2016-17.

-20. Read the sources given below and answer the questions that follow:
+30. Read the sources given below and answer the questions that follow: